 6 October: Sinking of the HMS Otranto.
 Just eight months later, a Royal Navy armed merchant cruiser sailing from New York to Glasgow collides with the steamship HMS Kashmir in a storm and sinks near Machir Bay off the west coast of Islay.
 More than 400 lives are lost.

 11 November: Armistice Day.
-Armistice between the Allies and Germany signed at 11am marking the official end of the war.
+Armistice between the Allies and Germany signed at 11am.
+This is generally seen as the end of the Great War.

 1 January: Loss of HMS Iolaire.
 The Iolaire is sailing soldiers to the Isle of Lewis when it strikes rocks and sinks off the coast of Stornoway.
 205 men out of a crew of 284 are drowned.

 21 June: The Scuttling of the German Fleet at Scapa Flow.
-72 warships of the German High Seas Fleet deliberately sink themselves following the order of Rear Admiral Ludwig von Reuter after being interned at Scapa Flow.
+72 warships of the German High Seas Fleet deliberately sink themselves following the order of German Rear Admiral Ludwig von Reuter after being interned at Scapa Flow.
 Von Reuter feared that if the didn't sink his own fleet, the allies would divvy them up amongst themselves as the spoils of war.